KireinaHoro/research-plan/main.typ

 been under development and are gradually seeing wider adoption.
 Examples in this field include OpenCAPI, Gen-Z, and CCIX; these protocols are based on different physical layer standards and upper protocols.
-They have been superceded by and largely absorbed into CXL, which aims to the one standard interoperable interconnect standard across vendors.
+They have been superseded by and largely absorbed into CXL, which aims to the one standard interoperable interconnect standard across vendors.
 While CXL has been hyped by many researchers, adoption has been slow due to lack of hardware implementation.